Dwarves

 Besides the above tips, there are some limitations to consider when using LLMs for intent classification:

-Handling Multiple Intents: It is easy to understand right?
-Too many lalbel will make the variation of output increase.
+Handling multiple intents: It is easy to understand right?
+Too many label will make the variation of output increase.
 It can make model confuse when making decision.

 Hallucination: The common problem of any LLM model, hallucination can lead to incorrect intent classifications.